The Vermont Statutes Online

 (5) Pertaining to the sale or rental of real property, to the sale of insurance, to the sale of securities by a broker dealer registered with the Securities and Exchange Commission, or to the sale of commodities by any person registered with the Commodity Futures Trading Commission.

 (6) Where, in the case of goods, the buyer may at any time:

 (A)(i) cancel the order prior to delivery of the goods and receive a full refund for any monies paid;

 (ii) refuse to accept the goods when delivered, without incurring any obligation to pay for them and receive a full refund for any monies paid; or

 (iii) return the goods to the seller and receive a full refund for any monies paid;

 (B) the buyer's right to cancel the order or return the goods without obligation or charge at any time and receive a full refund for any monies paid is clearly and unmistakably set forth on the face or reverse side of the sales ticket; and

-(C) the goods or merchandise purchased under an agreement meeting the requirements specified in subdivisions (A) and (B) of this subdivision are capable of delivery at one time;
+(C) the goods or merchandise purchased under an agreement meeting the requirements specified in subdivisions (A) and (B) of this subdivision (6) are capable of delivery at one time.

-(7) solicited or consummated wholly or in part by telephone where the seller offers a full refund and right of cancellation for at least ten days after receipt of the goods or services, and a full refund within 30 days of return of the goods or cancellation of the services or under terms no more restrictive than those set forth in subsections 2454(a), (c), and (d) of this chapter, and the right of refund and cancellation is conspicuously disclosed with the goods or services;
+(7) Solicited or consummated wholly or in part by telephone where the seller offers a full refund and right of cancellation for at least ten days after receipt of the goods or services, and a full refund within 30 days of return of the goods or cancellation of the services or under terms no more restrictive than those set forth in subsections 2454(a), (c), and (d) of this title, and the right of refund and cancellation is conspicuously disclosed with the goods or services.

 (e) "Business day" means any calendar day except Saturday, Sunday, or any day classified as a holiday under 1 V.S.A. § 371.